contentful-labs/gqli.rb/README.md

 ### Creating a Query

-Queries are the way we have to request data from a GraphQL API.
+Queries are the way to request data from a GraphQL API.
 This gem provides a simple DSL to create your own queries.

 The query operator is `GQLi::DSL.query`.